moabukar/tech-vault/README.md

 </details>

 <details>
-<summary>What is the difference between a hard link and a symbolic link in Linux?</summary>
+<summary>What is the difference between a hard link and a symbolic link in Linux?
+(WITH hands-on example)</summary>

 **Hard Link**